 Avoid acidic or poorly drained soils to prevent diseases like root rot.

-3. Land Preparation and Planting Techniques
+3. Preparing Land and Planting Spinach

 Steps: